Core Strengths of the Non-Traditional MBA Applicant

 For instance, a background in the arts can help you excel in marketing and branding as you understand the importance of storytelling and visual appeal.
 Engineers often shine in operations and supply chain management due to their precision and analytical prowess.
 Your non-traditional skills can give you a competitive edge in your chosen post-MBA field.

-On the UCLA Anderson MBA Insider’s Blog, Cassandra Ronquillo (’24) perfectly encapsulates why it’s cool to be unconventional.
-“One of my biggest insecurities turned out to be my biggest differentiator in my business school apps and in my internship interviews,” she explains.
+On the UCLA Anderson MBA Insider’s Blog, Cassandra Ronquillo (’24) perfectly encapsulated why being unconventional is cool.
+“One of my biggest insecurities turned out to be my biggest differentiator in my business school apps and in my internship interviews,” she explained.

 “Sorry traditional candidates, but non-traditional candidates are coming in hot with our memorable differentiators!”